Meet Shannon Mong, Psy.D.

 While I have a lot of expertise, I am not the expert on your life - you are!

-What to expect from our sessions:
+What to expect from therapy sessions:

-Curiosity.
+• Curiosity.
 We’ll explore your present experiences, get curious about the past

-Collaboration.
+• Collaboration.
 A space for reflection without pressure for quick answers.

 What Working Together Is Like